SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/SPyNNakerLimitations.md

 1. `IF_curr_exp`: Current based leaky integrate and fire, with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
 1. `IF_cond_Exp`: Conductance based leaky integrate and fire, with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
 1. `extra_models.IF_curr_dual_exp`: Current based, Leaky integrate and fire, with 2 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
 1. `extra_models.IZK_curr_exp` (PyNN 0.7) or `Izhikevich` (PyNN 0.8): Current based Izhikevich with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
 1. `extra_models.IZK_cond_exp` (PyNN 0.7) or `extra_models.Izhikevich_cond` (PyNN 0.8): Conductance based Izhikevich with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
-1. `extra_models.IFCurrDelta`: Current based leaky integrate and fire with 1 excitatory and 1 inhibitory delta synaptic input per neuron
+1. `extra_models.IFCurDelta`: Current based leaky integrate and fire with 1 excitatory and 1 inhibitory delta synaptic input per neuron
 1. `extra_models.IFCurrExpCa2Adaptive`: Current based leaky integrate and fire with 1 excitatory and 1 inhibitory exponentially decaying, calcium-adaptive synaptic input per neuron

 <!--
-Commented out as doesn't work just now
-1. `extra_models.IfCondExpStoc`: Conductance-based leaky intergate and fire with a stochastic Maass threshold.
+1. `extra_models.IFCondExpStoc`: Conductance-based leaky intergate and fire with a stochastic Maass threshold.
 -->

 Note that there are also further restrictions on what plasticity types are supported when used with the above models.